 Definition: A DataFlow instance is a idiomatic Python iterator object that has a

-A datapoint is a list of Python objects which is called the components of a datapoint.
+A datapoint is a list of Python objects which are called the components of a datapoint.

 Example: to train on MNIST dataset, you may need a DataFlow with a that yields datapoints (lists) of two components: